Abhin1616/Mindstash/README.md

 # Mindstash KTU

 ## Description
-A web platform where students and teachers under KTU can upload, share, and access study materials.
+A university-specific platform designed to streamline access to study materials by students and faculty.
+Currently tailored for KTU (Kerala Technical University), but easily extendable to any university or institution through dynamic filtering and flexible backend configuration.

 ## Tech Stack
 - MERN Stack (MongoDB, Express.js, React, Node.js)